To Achieve a Goal, Decide Whether the Process Is Actually Worth It

 1. For starters, forget about the reward.

-“If you’re deciding among options, consider how much work you would have to put in to get what you want,” says Ludwiczak.
-And don’t sugarcoat it.
+"If you're deciding between options, consider how much work you would have to put in to get what you want", says Ludwiczak.
+And don't sugar-coat it.
 Love bread?
-Then perhaps a month of keto isn’t for you.
-And if you hate waking up early on weekends to hit the trail for a training run, you might want to reconsider an adventure race.
+Then perhaps a month of keto isn't for you.
+And if you hate waking up early at the weekend to hit the trail for a training run, you might want to reconsider an adventure race.

-If you hit bumps along the way or you’re feeling like your goal is becoming a chore, try to distract yourself, Ludwiczak says.
-Listen to music; rope in some friends; or establish smaller, attainable targets to tick off along the way.
+If you hit bumps along the way or you're feeling as though your goal is becoming a chore, try to distract yourself, Ludwiczak says.
+Listen to music, rope in some friends or establish smaller, attainable targets to tick off along the way.

 2. Check in with yourself.

-In order to stay on track — especially when a goal spans weeks or months — practice self-reflection, which can help maintain focus and curb self-doubt.
-A Swiss study asked software developers to make workplace wellness goals, then sit down and assess their behaviors every couple of weeks.
+In order to stay on track—especially when a goal spans weeks or months—practise self-reflection, which can help maintain focus and curb self-doubt.
+A Swiss study asked software developers to make workplace wellness goals, then sit down and assess their behaviours every couple of weeks.
 The simple exercise improved their awareness of good and bad workplace habits by 85 percent and improved their perceived productivity and well-being by 80 percent, found University of Zurich researchers.